joseteodoro/react-flashcards/README.md

 ### Add new Card

 Add a new card to use on the quiz.
+You must provide the question and the answer.

 ![Add card](https://raw.githubusercontent.com/joseteodoro/react-flashcards/master/doc/images/add-new-question.png)

 ### Quiz question

-Shows a card question.
+This screen shows a card question.
+You must try to answer the question and then press the `Show answer` button to check the question's answer.
+You can see how much questions are missing before end the quiz in the top of the screen.
+For example: `1/2` (first of two questions).

 ![Show question](https://raw.githubusercontent.com/joseteodoro/react-flashcards/master/doc/images/question-in-quiz.png)

 ### Quiz answer

-Shows a card answer.
+Shows a card answer and ask you to say if you got a correct answer or not.

 ![Show answer](https://raw.githubusercontent.com/joseteodoro/react-flashcards/master/doc/images/question-answer-on-quiz.png)

 ### Quiz summary

-Presents the summary about the answers on the quiz.
+After mark all the questions as correct or incorrect, you will be redirected to the quiz summary.
+That screen presents the summary about your answers on the quiz.

 ![Quiz summary](https://raw.githubusercontent.com/joseteodoro/react-flashcards/master/doc/images/quiz-summary.png)

 ### Configuration

 Configure the notifications to remember to study and change the max card number on the quiz.
+If enabled, a notification will be send to you on the smartphone every day if you forget to take a quiz on that day.

 ![Configuration](https://raw.githubusercontent.com/joseteodoro/react-flashcards/master/doc/images/configuration.png)

 ![Configure notification](https://raw.githubusercontent.com/joseteodoro/react-flashcards/master/doc/images/time-inside-configuration.png)

+You can configure the max quiz size.

 ![Configure quiz size](https://raw.githubusercontent.com/joseteodoro/react-flashcards/master/doc/images/select-quiz-size.png)